Happy FFF Fun & Flexible Friday & ANS

 between food allergy and autism.
 The small study led by Susan Hyman,

-University of Rochester pediatrician, showed that after 4 weeks
+a University of Rochester pediatrician, showed that after 4 weeks

 of an elimination diet, weekly introductions of gluten or casein